National Statistic: no

 migrants and persons travelling to take up prearranged employment, together with military or diplomatic personnel, merchant seamen and airline personnel on duty

 Expenditure outliers for main expenditure components are identified based on the data distribution and the number of people in the expenditure group.
-These outliers are removed and the amounts imputed using a mean-value class imputation.
-The outlier methodology is currently being reviewed.

 Additional sources of data